Gary Hancock Office: C4001 Phone: 864-8743

 Cheating is not permitted.
 The act of cheating includes, but is not limited to, the copying of lab materials and assignments from previous or current years, or using unreferenced information in a lab write up, paper, or presentation.
 University regulations pertaining to cheating are found in the university calendar in section 6.12.
 If you are caught cheating, the first incident will be forwarded to the Head of Chemistry for a resolution.
 If you are found guilty at the Departmental level, the penalty is usually a zero on the work in question as well as a letter of reprimand copied to the registrar describing the incident and the resolution, and will be kept on file.
 In the event of a second offence, the incident will be directed to SCUGS (which can also happen on the first offence).
 An incident which is resolved by SCUGS usually result in harsher penalties such as reduction of your mark for the course, probation, suspension, or expulsion.
 Note that the Senate Committee on Undergraduate Studies (SCUGS) resolves all offences that involve allegations of impersonation, submission of forged documents, or academic misconduct on exams or works in excess of 20% of the grade.

-Required Text and Material Information for Winter 2018
+Required Text and Material Information for Spring 2018

 The textbook and packages come with the Mastering Chemistry and Learning Catalytics Access Code which is required for online assignments and in-class participation.

 **Important note: If you purchase a used book and are taking this course for the first time, be careful that you consider the pricing below since if you buy a used book, you will be required to purchase additionally a separate and new Mastering Chemistry access code at $66 (online purchase) followed by a Learning Catalytics access code at $12 US/6 months or $20 US/12 months (online purchase) for use in this course.
 Note that the Mastering Chemistry code and Learning Catalytics codes cannot be purchased used.